CODE ENFORCEMENT HEARING

 Special Magistrate: Regina Kardash, Esq.

-Special Magistrate Regina Kardash called the meeting to order at 6:01 p.m. followed by a moment of silence and the Pledge of Allegiance.
-All people wishing to speak during the Hearing were duly sworn.
+Special Magistrate Regina Kardash called the meeting to order at 6:00 p.m., followed by a moment of silence and Pledge of Allegiance.
+Ms. Kardash explained that the hearing was a quasi-judicial proceeding in which she would be making the legal decisions and findings of fact based on relevant evidence presented during the hearing in accordance to the City Code of Ordinances.
+All people wishing to speak were duly sworn.

 1. ADDITIONS OR DELETIONS TO AGENDA